puppetlabs/puppet-docs/source/puppet/3.7/reference/future_lang_datatypes.markdown

 Puppet treats strings as sequences of bytes.
 It does not recognize encodings or translate between them, and non-printing characters are preserved.

 However, Puppet Labs recommends that all strings be valid UTF8.
-Future versions of Puppet may impose restrictions on string encoding, and using only UTF8 will protect you in this event.
+Future versions of Puppet might impose restrictions on string encoding, and using only UTF8 will protect you in this event.
 Additionally, PuppetDB will remove invalid UTF8 characters when storing catalogs.

 * * *